-The hallmark of the Patient Safety Institute (PSI), one of the largest simulation centers in the country, is inter-professional education and teamwork.
-Through extensive inter-professional team training using cutting-edge simulation and an array of patient simulators, PSI fosters unique, collaborative learning opportunities that ultimately improve quality and patient safety.
-In 2012 alone, over 9,000 clinical staff participated in medical simulation programs.
+The North Shore-LIJ Patient Safety Institute (PSI), one of the largest simulation centers in the country, promotes interprofessional education, teamwork and a culture of safety across the entire organization.
+Through extensive interprofessional team training using cutting edge simulation and an array of patient simulators, PSI fosters unique, collaborative learning opportunities that ultimately enhance quality and patient safety.

-Cohen Children’s Medical Center has adopted daily safety briefs to increase patient safety and reduce the risk of harm to patients, families and staff at all levels of the organization.
-A daily safety brief is a detailed report of actual and potential safety risks, or events involving patient harm.
-Problem solving occurs during and after the call, and resources to resolve any issues are immediately deployed.
+Daily safety briefs have been implemented across all levels of the organization to increase patient safety and reduce the risk of harm to patients, families and staff.
+The purpose of the patient safety brief is to identify, predict and mitigate potential safety risks, or events involving patient harm.
+Participation in the daily call includes department leaders and representatives.
+Problem solving occurs during or after the call, and resources to resolve any issues are immediately deployed.